 Tableau is very flexible when it comes to connecting to data.
 Connect to any data source accessible by ODBC, cubes (both SSAS and Orcale Essbase), text files, spreadsheets and a number of different databases.

 It’s possible to connect directly to the live data source or to import the data into Tableau and create an extract.

-It’s possible to connect to the live data source directly or to import the data into Tableau as an extract.
-Importing the data opens up the full array of Tableau inbuilt functionality; for example the quick table calculations, the Count Distinct (COUNTD) function and a variety of others.
+Importing and extracting the data opens up the full array of Tableau inbuilt functionality.
+For example, the quick table calculations, the Count Distinct (COUNTD) function, and a variety of others.

 These options are often not available when connecting live to a data source.

 Connecting live to data sources limits Tableau to the constraints within that data source type